bbstom/usdt/README.md

 - If you happen to need it, try it

-# Note: Do Not Use Exchange Wallets To Transfer Funds
+# Note: Please use decentralized wallet to rent energy.

 [**TRX exchange address**](https://trx.wssid.com)
 [![](https://img.ksdn.org/i/2024/03/19/65f9aa26e15a0.png)](https://trx.wssid.com)